Bitcoin-com/paperwallet.bitcoin.com/README.md

-# Bitcoin.com Paper Wallet
+# Eurocoin Paper Wallet

-The Bitcoin.com Paper Wallet Landing Page

-A client-side Bitcoin Cash (BCH) wallet generator producing customizable paper wallets.
+A client-side Eurocoin wallet generator producing customizable paper wallets.

-The Bitcoin.com Paper Wallet is based on the open source [bitaddress.org repository.](https://github.com/pointbiz/bitaddress.org) Private Keys are generated client-side.
+The Paper Wallet is based on the open source [bitaddress.org repository.](https://github.com/pointbiz/bitaddress.org) Private Keys are generated client-side.
 For better security, download a local copy and run on an offline machine.

 The bitaddress.org software is available under The MIT License (MIT) Copyright (c) 2011-2013 bitaddress.org